HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 <img width="2112" height="874" alt="Trip comparison by member type" src="https://github.com/user-attachments/assets/c0cf40d3-1daa-47d0-a5aa-24f291bc5ed8" />

-From the above plots, we can deduce that annual members made the most trips far way than casual riders, but shockingly, the total trip duration of the casual members are almost X2 of that of annual members.
+From the above plots, we can deduce that annual members made the most trips far way higher than casual riders, but shockingly, the total trip duration of the casual riders are almost X2 of that of annual members.

 To further understand how casual riders and annual members uses Cyclistic bikes differently, I went ahead and analysed the top 20 start station between both members.
 <img width="1718" height="796" alt="20 Populations between casual   annual members" src="https://github.com/user-attachments/assets/9da0db1c-c364-4d00-9217-094b725c8888" />

-Note: The above are the top 20 popular stations among annual members, to see that of casual riders, check the casual button.
+Note: The above are the top 20 popular start stations among annual members, to see that of casual riders, check the casual button.

 <img width="1718" height="786" alt="Rideable type by member type" src="https://github.com/user-attachments/assets/c6c59a51-3608-460c-ad35-8f2e3f31eb57" />
 The above shows that annual members uses more of classic_bike, followed by electric_bike, and docked_bike are common among casual riders, in fact, docked bikes are been used by casual riders only.